DonnaOftadeh/Nextify/README.md

 # 🧠 Nextify — Modular, Multi-Agent Product Strategy Assistant

 **Nextify** is a lightweight demo showing how AI agents can guide product ideation.
-The repo now includes a simple landing page, a chat-style agent walkthrough, and a read-only developer dashboard.
+The repo now includes a simple landing page, a chat-style agent walkthrough that fires all bundled agents in parallel, and a read-only developer dashboard.

 ---